moritzploss/tribology/README.md

     pip install opencv-python

+# use in scientific publications

+You can refer to the tribology package in **scientific publications** by using its DOI.
+The following DOI will resolve all releases of the package and automatically point to the latest release.
+A more detailed overview of the DOI release history can be found through **<a href="https://doi.org/10.5281/zenodo.1117727" target="_blank">Zenodo</a>**:

+    DOI:  10.5281/zenodo.1117727

+Please refer to the list of contributors below and use the following format to cite the package:

+    [List of contributors] et al., Tribology -- A Python Package for Tribology Research and Education, version v[x.x.x] ([date]). doi: [DOI]

+# contributors
+A list of contributors.
+Please use this list for citations as outlined above.

+- **Moritz Ploss**, KTH Royal Institute of Technology, Stockholm, Sweden

 # version history

 Neutral builds are continuously deployed to PyPI.
 The log for neutral builds includes changes with respect to the latest numbered release listed below.

 #### 0.5.3
 - function `phertz` now has additional argument to indicate if mean or maximum